wenshuow/metro/README.md

-# scepknockoff
+# Knockoff generation with MH-SCEP
-Knockoff sampling with SCEP
+Knockoff sampling with MH-SCEP